redgeoff/spiegel/README.md

 DBUpdatesListener Service
 ---
-1. cache - JSON flat file
+1. cache - JSON flat file (used to store details specific to service instance)
     * `last_seq` - the last sequence number to be processed
 2. Listen to `_global_changes/_changes?since=cache.last_seq&heartbeat=true` and run `filters`.
 If a `filter` returns true and ChangesListener (CL) does not exist for the DB or CL is clean then mark CL as dirty.
 If `cache.last_seq` doesn't exist then use `last_seq` in `{ _id: 'config' }`, if specified, otherwise assume 0.
 3. Every `save_seq_after_seconds` the DBUpdatesListener saves `last_seq` in the `{ _id: 'config' }` doc.
 This value is then used to start any new DBUpdatesListeners at the last sequence number so that they don't have to start from the beginning.